mvolkmann/blog/src/flutter.md

 `ScaleTransition`,
 `SizeTransition`, and
 `SlideTransition`.

+It is also possible to define custom widgets that support implicit animation using `TweenAnimationBuilder`.

 Explicit animations are used in cases where an animation needs to occur repeatedly or when fine-grained control is needed.